Sir Aldingar [Child 59]

 DT 59, SIRALDGR

-NOTES: The theme of the calumniated queen, specifically the queen and a servant being falsely accused of familiarity, is Thompson K2121.2, and is surprisingly common.
+The theme of the calumniated queen, specifically the queen and a servant being falsely accused of familiarity, is Thompson K2121.2, and is surprisingly common.
+There is apparently a whole book on it by Margaret Schlauch, Chaucer's Constance and Accused Queens.
 Fellows, pp. xvi-xvii and note 52, observes it in the Middle English romances of "Sir Tryamowre/Tryamour," "Octavian," "Emare," and "Valentine and Orson."
 In the case of "Sir Tryamour," Hudson, p.
 145, notes also the theme of a faithful dog which occurs in this ballad as well.

 Child connects this ballad with the story of Gunhild, wife of the Holy Roman Emperor Henry III (reigned 1039-1056).
+Certainly the Scandinavian analogues mostly feature a woman named Gunhild or something like it (Christophersen, p.
+16).
 A certain superficial similarity may be granted.

 Gunhild (or Gunnhild, or Gunnhildr) was the daughter of King Canute (Cnut) and his more-official wife Emma of Normandy (see genealogy in O'Brien, p. viii).
 This made her the full sister of the future king Harthacanute (Hardacnut, etc. -- I'm going to stop with the alternate spellings now) and the half-sister of Swein and Harold I Harefoot, Canute's sons by his less official wife Aelgifu of Northampton.
 (Canute had married Aelgifu as his first wife, out of love or at least lust, then married Emma, the second wife and widow of the old king Ethelred II "the Unready" out of politics -- Canute was a conqueror, and marrying the old king's wife smoothed his way.
 But he did not set aside Aelgifu).